Pal2000/YouTube-Channel-Finder-by-Keyword-Search/README.md

 Two files are added:
 1. main.py ( python code )
-2. youtube channel finder (file of jupyter notebook ) with output
+2. youtube channel finder by keyword search (file of jupyter notebook ) with output